 Even intermittent sleep deprivation can have detrimental effects on our metabolic health.

 For example, one study followed eleven healthy young men subjected to six nights of sleep deprivation with four hours of sleep, followed by a week of twelve hours of sleep per night.
 On the fifth day of each scenario, the participants did an oral glucose test (a diagnostic test often used to diagnose diabetes) to get a glimpse at how their metabolism reacted to a fixed amount of oral sugar.

 The results?
-The participants exhibited signs of an impaired metabolism and insulin resistance during the sleep deprivation period.
+The participants exhibited signs of impaired metabolism and insulin resistance during the sleep deprivation period.
 The rate of clearing sugar out of the bloodstream was 40% slower than when they were well-rested.

 This relatively short six-night sleep deprivation period generated metabolic profiles in the otherwise healthy young men that resembled people with type 2 diabetes.

 Another study followed healthy, normal-weight individuals who fell into categories of short sleepers (those who slept less than 6.5 hours per night) and normal sleepers (7.5 to 8.5 hours of sleep per night).

-The short sleepers had to secrete 50% more insulin than normal sleepers to achieve similar glucose results, placing them at risk for developing insulin resistance in the long-term.
+The short sleepers had to secrete 50% more insulin than normal sleepers to achieve similar glucose results, placing them at risk of developing insulin resistance in the long term.

 Insulin resistance, which acts as a brake on our body’s ability to burn fat for energy, also contributes to weight gain.